iPelino/mad_assignment_one_2021/README.md

 # Instructions

-- Create a new flutter app project that be based on the widget tree found on this link [Widget Tree diagram](https://drive.google.com/file/d/1bjzgIEZjsw31jmzk5PG3YRl2yqZEJp0Q/view?usp=sharing)
+- Create a new flutter app project that will follow the structure of the widget tree found here: [Widget Tree diagram](https://drive.google.com/file/d/1bjzgIEZjsw31jmzk5PG3YRl2yqZEJp0Q/view?usp=sharing)

-- The final app should look like "expected final result" image found in images folder in the project structure.
+- The final app should look like the "expected final result" image file found in images folder of the project template.
+- Use the resources(images) given in the template.

 ## Resources